fingerprintjs/fingerprint-pro-segment-source-function/README.md

 ### Skipping the integration

 Set `skipIntegration` to `true` to prevent the source function from creating any Specs.
 Defaults to `false`.

+## Support

+To report problems, ask questions or provide feedback, please use [Issues](https://github.com/fingerprintjs/fingerprint-pro-segment-source-function/issues).
+If you need private support, you can email us at [oss-support@fingerprint.com](mailto:oss-support@fingerprint.com).

+## License

+This project is licensed under the MIT license.
+See the [LICENSE](https://github.com/fingerprintjs/fingerprint-pro-segment-source-function/blob/main/LICENSE) file for more info.